Back to E-commerce Dictionary

 Examples of Productivity Tools

-• 1A PIM system centralizing all product data, images, and descriptions for distribution to e-commerce websites and marketplaces.
+• 1A PIM system like WISEPIM stores all product data, images, and descriptions in one place.
+It sends this information to webshops and marketplaces automatically.

 How WISEPIM Helps